facilitation

 Feb – June 2026 ONLINE

-reflect, re-align and reframe (an online workshop series with Natalie Garrett Brown)
+reflect, re-align and reframe (cycle 4) (an online workshop series with Natalie Garrett Brown)

 Sat 28 February 2026 (12.00-4.00pm)